/

 Do I need a phone line for Virgin Media?

-No. Unlike Openreach providers (Sky, BT, TalkTalk), Virgin Media uses its own cable network.
-You do not need a traditional BT landline, and most of their modern packages are broadband-only by default.
+No. Unlike Openreach providers such as Sky, BT and TalkTalk, Virgin Media uses its own network.
+Most modern packages are broadband only by default.

 What are the benefits of Volt?

-If you have an O2 mobile SIM and Virgin Media broadband, "Volt" boosts your broadband speed to the next tier available (e.g., M500 becomes Gig1) and doubles your mobile data allowance for free.
+If you have an eligible O2 Pay Monthly SIM and Virgin Media broadband, Volt can boost your broadband speed to the next available tier, up to 1Gbps, include WiFi Max and double your mobile data unless you already have unlimited data.

 Is the installation difficult?

-If your home has had Virgin before, you can usually self-install with a QuickStart kit.
-If not, an engineer will need to drill a hole through your exterior wall to bring the dedicated cable into your home.
+If your home has had Virgin before, you can usually self install with a QuickStart kit.
+If not, an engineer may need to drill through an exterior wall to bring the cable into your home.

 How We Rated Virgin Media